Dough Zone: History

 Jason and Nancy Zhai opened the original restaurant in Bellevue, Washington, in 2014.
 There were seven restaurants in Washington and two locations in California, as of November 2021.

-The business expanded into Portland, Oregon, in April 2022.
+The business expanded into Portland, Oregon, in April 2022, followed by Beaverton in 2023.
+There are multiple locations in Seattle.

+Reception

+Dough Zone was included in The Infatuation's 2025 list of the 25 best restaurants in Seattle's Chinatown–International District.